Afitti people

+Afitti man pointing at the fabled cave of the ancestor Dimbeir.

 Afitti is an ethnic group in North Kurdufan, Sudan.
-They speak the Afitti language, which currently has fewer than 10,000 speakers.
+They speak the Afitti language, which had 4,512 speakers in 1984.
 It is part of the Nilo-Saharan language group and related to the Nyimang language.
 Afitti live in the Nuba Hills, as part of the Nuba people, and most adhere to the Muslim faith.